 O’Gorman’s third feature made more local ripples.
 The stylish Snakeskin saw him co-starring as one of two small town dreamers who hit the road in a Chrysler Valiant; O’Gorman’s character has a soft-spot for his longtime friend (Melanie Lynskey from Heavenly Creatures), but things go awry after the duo encounter an American cowboy who may not be the charmer he seems.
 “It was tough, but beautiful at the same time,” said O’Gorman of the shoot.
 “Driving the car was like moments of pure freedom, surrounded by nature rather than stuck in a studio.
 But it was cold.”
 Reviews were upbeat, and Snakeskin took away five gongs at the 2001 NZ Film and TV Awards, including best film.

 O’Gorman scored an even bigger role in Harry Sinclair’s third feature Toy Love (2002).
-This time he played Ben, a young charmer who lies and cheats his way through relationships, then meets his match after falling for the even more immoral Chlo (Kate Elliott).
+This time he co-starred as Ben, a young charmer who lies and cheats his way through relationships, then meets his match after falling for the even more immoral Chlo (Kate Elliott).
 Though a box office disappointment, the film won the Audience Jury Award at the Fantasporto festival in Portugal.

 Since Toy Love O’Gorman has worked on both sides of the Tasman.
 His Australian roles include time on the cast of hit show McLeod’s Daughters, and voice-work for animated series Animalia (based on the bestselling book).